mzaiss/MRTwin_pulseq/README_VIRTUAL.md

 The first week is very interactive, with small inputs, and interleaved exercises and discussion of them.
 The second week is more independent.

+Unfortunately, I cannot interact with people joining virtually.
+But with the script and the available exercises and theirs solutions you should be fine.
+For questions regarding installationsI try to dedicate someone in zoom to help you out in a breakout session.